The Thornton Fire Department is committed to providing community education

 Hook and Ladder Academy

-The Thornton Fire Department is offering a Hook and Ladder Academy for youth ages 15-18 from June 10-14.
-This 40-hour Academy is intended to educate young adults about careers in the fire service
+The Thornton Fire Department and North Metro Fire District will be offering a joint a Hook and Ladder Academy July 24-28 for youth ages 15-18.
+This 40-hour Academy is intended to educate young adults about careers in the fire service.

-Each day will focus on different subjects including EMS, Hazardous Material Responses, Fire Prevention, Auto Extrication, Public Education, and Technical Rescue.
-Students will participate in classroom sessions, practical evolutions, and experience several hands-on firefighting techniques including handling a fire hose and using a fire extinguisher.
-Applicants must be a student currently attending school or residing in the City of Thornton and agree to a background check.
+Each day will focus on different subjects, including emergency medical services, hazardous material response, fire prevention, auto extrication, public education, and technical rescue.
+Students will participate in classroom sessions, practical evolutions, and experience several hands-on firefighting techniques, including handling a fire hose and using a fire extinguisher.
+Applicants must be a student currently attending school or residing in the cities of Thornton, Northglenn, or Broomfield and agree to a background check.

-The Academy is free and will meet Monday-Friday from 8:00 a.m. to 5:00 p.m. at Fire Station 5.
-Applications must be completed on-line using the link on the right side of the web-page and will be processed on a first-come, first-served basis.
-Applicants that have participated before will be placed on a wait-list and may be accepted if spots are available after the deadline.
-The class size is limited to 20.
+The Academy is free and will meet Monday-Friday from 8 a.m. to 5 p.m. at the North Metro Fire Training Center (1006 Co Rd 11, Northglenn, CO 80516).
+Applications must be completed online using the link on the right side of the webpage and will be processed on a first-come, first-served basis.
+Applicants who have participated before or who are currently enrolled in a fire/EMS program in school will be placed on a waitlist and may be accepted if spots are available after the deadline.
+The class size is limited to 30 partcipants.

-For information, contact Community Safety and Information Officer Sabrina Iacovetta at 720-872-6092 or email@example.com.
-Applications are due no later than Friday, April 26.
-This program is not for Fire Department employment or certification.
+For more information, contact Community Safety and Information Officer Sabrina Iacovetta at 720-872-6092 or email@example.com.
+Applications are due no later than Friday, July 7, at 5 p.m.
+This program is not for fire department employment or certification.